techidaily/site-win11-tips/source/_posts/restore-speaker-functionality-in-computers-abruptly.md

  You've made it this far, but there's still no audio.
 Well, it looks like it's time to find some new speakers for your PC.

  Sure, you could take the time to get your speakers repaired, but unless they're top-end pieces of audio gold, it will probably be cheaper just to buy a new set.
-And we've collected[the best speakers for PC gaming](https://www.makeuseof.com/best-pc-gaming-speakers/) for an easier time choosing.
+And we've collected [the best speakers for PC gaming](https://www.makeuseof.com/best-pc-gaming-speakers/) for an easier time choosing.

 ## Are Your Speakers Working Again?